-Great for: gazing at and deliberately placing in the living room; oh, and working out your legs
+Great for: Gazing at and deliberately placing in the living room; oh, and working out your legs

 Whether it's cars, desks or coffee machines, the Italians have a penchant for beautiful design.
 Made from ultra-light and super-strong carbon fibre, the resistance is obtained with a sophisticated electromagnetic system remotely controlled via Bluetooth.
 Best of all, the carbon outer wheel turns as you pedal, which supposedly replicates the sensation of cycling on the road - but, above all, it just looks scorchingly cool.
 Winner of numerous design awards and found on many a super-yacht, Tony Stark would definitely approve.

-Great for: cardio, core-strength and conditioning; low-impact, full-body workout
+Great for: Cardio, core-strength and conditioning; low-impact, full-body workout

 As if sculpted by the hands of Zeus himself, Olympic rowers are blessed with Adonis-like proportions thanks to their workout regimes.
 If we were forced to live with one bit of gym equipment for the rest of our lives, a rowing machine would probably top the list.
 Treadmills are great, but not so easy on your joints; cycling machines are good too, but they mainly work out your legs.
 Unlike the mechanical feeling of fan and magnetic rowing machines, the WaterRower harnesses the power of H2O to provide a smooth and even resistance, replicating not only the physiological dynamics of rowing but also the aesthetic pleasure of swishing water.
 With a selection of frame materials and electronic monitoring displays, the model above is handcrafted from sustainably-sourced ash.

-Sprintbok by NOHrD
+Sprintbok by NOHrD Treadmill

-Great for: the environment (it's 100% powered by you); flexibility – it adapts to your running style and speed; flexible slats ensure minimum strain on joints
+Great for: The environment (it's 100% powered by you); flexibility – it adapts to your running style and speed; flexible slats ensure minimum strain on joints

 WaterGrinder by NOHrD

-Great for: upper-body workout (especially arms and shoulders); keen boxers; summer-bod hopefuls
+Great for: Upper-body workout (especially arms and shoulders); keen boxers; summer-bod hopefuls

-Upon first glance, it's hard what to make out of the WaterGrinder.
+Upon first glance, it's hard to know what to make of the WaterGrinder.
 Positively alien-looking, the WaterGrinder comes from the same French manufacturer of the Sprintbok above.
 Similar in concept to water-based rowing machines, this bit of kit uses the resistance of water to target all of your upper body muscles, banishing buffalo wings and stubborn fat.
-You can sit or stand while exercising, depending on your personal goals.
+You can aso sit or stand while exercising, depending on your personal goals.
 For a killer HIIT (high-intensity interval training) workout, we recommend a short but intense burst on the Watergrinder paired with 20-second sprints on the treadmill.
 That six-pack will be revealed in no time.

 Great for: Tony Montana, Floyd Mayweather Jr; individuals with egos as large as their guns

-Best for: those who thrive in group workouts; those who need the motivation of a professional instructor
+Best for: Those who thrive in group workouts; those who need the motivation of a professional instructor

-Price: £1,990 and £39/mo subscription for access to services
+Price: £1,750 plus £39/mo subscription for access to services

 We couldn't write a home-gym roundup and not include Peloton, such is its popularity among cosmopolitan, matcha-latte slurping types.
 The premise of Peloton is simple: to create a workout with the energy of instructor-led studio rides at home.
 With a variety of membership options, feel the energy of the studio with daily live classes and thousands more on-demand tutorials with a thoroughly engaging interface on the bike.
-Men's Health went so far as to say it's the 'best cardio machine on the planet.'
+Men's Health went so far as to say it's the 'best cardio machine on the planet'.
 High praise indeed.